 He didn’t.
 He just wanted to mess with Sean.
 But he did tell me to go see a doctor.
 He did say he wasn’t a douchebag.

+I sat down on the ground and grabbed the rope.
+I stared at it for a moment before I started coiling it with a deep sigh.
 I had no idea what to think about Deon.
 He was so… eccentric.
 No… That was an understatement.
 Bipolar was more accurate.
 He said he didn’t care about me, but he also told me to seek help, all in one sentence.

 No matter what.

-When dad got home, things didn’t get any better.
+When Dad got home, things didn’t get any better.
 He opened a can of beer and soon started yelling at me for making too much noise while he tried to watch the news.
 When I hurried out of the living room, I bumped into Allen, who gave me a sharp slap on my face.

 “Why don’t you just die, you piece of shit?” he hissed at me.
 “We don’t want you here!
 Why can’t you just get that?
 The whole world would be happier if you’d rot away in some disgusting hole!”